viion/ffxiv-sapphire-setup/README.md

 # FFXIV Sapphire Setup

 A script for setting up the FFXIV Sapphire Server on Ubuntu.
-This is based on the [Sapphire Linux Wiki Setup-Guide](https://github.com/SapphireMordred/Sapphire/wiki/Linux-Installation)
+This is based on the [Sapphire Linux Wiki Setup-Guide](https://github.com/SapphireMordred/Sapphire/wiki/Linux-Installation).

-This is designed based on DigitalOcean Droplets.
+This is designed for DigitalOcean Droplets.

 ```sh
 wget https://raw.githubusercontent.com/viion/ffxiv-sapphire-setup/master/setup.sh